nodepen/nodes/README.md

 ## Local Development

-Running NodePen locally required a number of dependencies and, at the moment, a bit of manual work for first-time setup.
+Running NodePen locally requires a number of dependencies and, at the moment, a bit of manual work for first-time setup.
 Please also see the section below about known limitations.

 ### Dependencies

 In order to run all of the example applications, you will need:

+- Git with SSH auth
 - Nodejs 16, 18
 - Dotnet CLI
-- Docker (or similar CLI)
+- Docker and docker-compose
 - Rhino 7+

 ### Initial Setup